Ayna-Amrahova/Ayna-Amrahova/README.md

 <br>

-2016 - 2020: BSc in Information and Telecommunications Technology, AzTU
+2016 - 2020: BSc in Information and Communications Technology, AzTU

 <br>
 Take a look to my resume: